sg-s/xolotl/docs/source/howdoi.rst

   x.dt = 0.1

-...integrate the model and obtain outputs?
+integrate the model and obtain outputs?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Integrate the model ::